 Cream and malassadas worth

 What surprises me greater is the scale: It’s at least double that of a popular McDonald’s vanilla cone.
-For $9 (ask for the $1 kamaaina cut-price); however, it can effortlessly be shared among two adults.
+For $9 (ask for the $1 kamaaina cut-price), however, it can effortlessly be shared among two adults.
 A Keiki cone is more or less the scale of a McDonald’s cone for $6, and a cup is $eight.

-Before we jump returned within the vehicle, we detour Penny’s Malasada truck near the tour bus drop-off area and parking lot.
+Before we jump returned into the vehicle, we detour Penny’s Malasada truck near the tour bus drop-off area and parking lot.
 Penny’s has another truck in Kahuku (as though it is any nearer); however, PCC is their unique outpost, opened just over a year in the past.

 Ice Cream